Step 4: Prioritize Actions

 Be sure to document your plan and share it widely.
 Include a narrative that summarizes the asset-threat pairs you’ve addressed; the potentially exacerbating climate- and non-climate-related stressors you identified; actions that were considered and which were selected, and why; the anticipated costs, benefits, and outcomes of the plan; phases of the plan’s implementation, with estimated timelines to completion; and how progress and results will be monitored and reported over time.
 You want to be transparent and inclusive: be sure to cite your sources for important data and information that isn’t common knowledge.
 Publish your plan at an accessible, easily identifiable location.

-Have you developed a solid plan outlining the best actions to protect what you value?
+Does your plan describe the group's best actions to protect what you value?